Last Updated on

 There’s a lot of things to do and places to see between the island’s French side, called Saint Martin, and its Dutch side called Sint Maarten.

-You can find a list of St Martin activities and things to do here on Get Your Guide.
+You can find a list of St Martin activities and things to do here on Get Your Guide. or Viator.
 You can even reserve and purchase activities directly (or just look at the options for some inspiration for what to do on your own).

 But if you’ve already explored the island enough and are on the lookout for another nearby adventure, then I recommend you spend a day (or several) visiting Anguilla, Saint Martin’s closest neighbor.